-To formulate the problem, we refer to the Fig. 1 which gathers together two cylindrical masses separated by an airgap.
-One of it is hollow out and represents the stator, and the other represents the rotor.
-An abcda arbitrary contour is defined thanks to a reference frame fixed on the stator, to an axial reference and to the mechanical position of the rotor measured by respecting a fixed stator reference.
-At a rotor position $\theta_r$ are defined the angles $\varphi_0 = 0$ , $z_0 = 0$ and they are located by the points a and b, and by the same way, the angle $\varphi$ and the length z are located by using the points c and d.
+To formulate the problem, we refer to Fig. 1 which gathers two cylindrical masses separated by an air-gap, one of it hollow and represent the stator, and the other represents the rotor.
+Given abcda an arbitrary contour definite in comparison to a reference of phase fixed on the stator, to an axial reference and to the mecanical position of the rotor measured by respecting a fixed stator reference.
+For a position $\theta_r$ of the rotor, and at $\varphi_0 = 0$ and $z_0 = 0$ are the points a and b, and at $\varphi$ and z are c and d.
 On another side, a and d are located on the stator inner surface, and b and c on the rotor external surface.